luci/luci-py/appengine/config_service/README.md

   - Stores and imports config files from repositories, such as Gitiles.
   - Provides read-only access to config files and encapsulates their location.
+  - Stores a registry of LUCI services.
   - Stores a registry of projects that use LUCI services.

 ## Quick examples

 ### Service config example
-Auth service admins keep client id whitelist and configuration of group import from externa sources.
-They can store these configs as files in Gitiles.
+Auth service admins keep client id whitelist and configuration of group import from external sources.
+These configs are stored as files in Gitiles.
-Config service can be configured to import them from Gitiles to to `services/auth` config set.
-Auth service can use config component to access its own configs.
+Config service imports them from Gitiles to `services/<auth-service-app-id>` config set.
+Auth service can use
+[config component](../components/components/config) to access its the configs.

 As a result, Auth services has the following for free